Walker-TW/TimeAndTemp/README.md

   - View npm-esque packages that could do this?
   - The example listed in your own personal folders could be a way to at least have a look at this

+## Dev things to do

+- Move globals to .env file and look up the industry standard way to import that stuff

+- Output the asked for information and then find a way to force it to display?

 ## BONUS

 Look over grabbing football scores?